 You can still join a Medicare Advantage plan even if you have pre-existing conditionsA pre-existing condition is an illness, injury or other medical condition you had before you enrolled in your health insurance policy..

 Medicare Advantage plans are not separate from Medicare.
 Medicare Advantage (Part C) is private insurance required to meet all of Medicare’s regulations.
 You have Medicare rights and protections, even though private insurance companies manage your benefits.
 Medicare Advantage plans can offer additional benefits like Part D, vision, dental, and hearing.

 Medicare Advantage Plans aren’t as flexible as Original Medicare policies.
 Many plans only cover costs if you visit providers within their network.
 Health Maintenance Organization (HMO) plans generally offer narrower primary care networks, while Preferred Provider (PPO) plans are broader.

-Medicare Advantage (Part C) offers different service options and on a state-by-state basis.
-First, let’s take a look at the two most popular choices:
+Medicare Advantage (Part C) plans vary on a state-by-state, even county-by-county basis.
+Let’s take a look at the two most popular choices:

 Preferred Provider Organization (PPO)

 - All Part C plans have a provider network, but PPO offers the flexibility to visit an out-of-networkOut-of-network refers to doctors, hospitals and other providers that do not have an agreement to treat your health insurance company's clients.
 Visiting an out-of-network provider typically means more out-of-pocket costs and less coverage. provider that accepts Medicare.

 - You are not required to choose a primary care doctor.A Primary Care Physician is a doctor that oversees and monitors your medical care under some plan types.
 PCPs also may be responsible for referrals to specialists.